THE TRAVELLING HISTORIAN -- RAMSES I

 Ramses's Triumphal Return To Egypt

-Ramses served as a general and vizier under Horemheb, "prince of the entire earth."
-Since Horemheb (1340-1314) had no son to succeed him, Egyptologists believe Horemheb designated Ramses as the next pharaoh of the throne of Egypt because he had been a worthy and reliable official and because Ramses had a very capable son to follow in his footsteps which he did shortly ruling under the name of Seti I.
+Ramses had served as a general and vizier under Pharaoh Horemheb, "prince of the entire earth."
+Since Horemheb (1340-1314) had no son to succeed him, Egyptologists believe Horemheb designated his faithful general as the next pharaoh of the throne of Egypt.
+Ramses had been a worthy and reliable official and most importantly, he had a very capable son to succeed him and perpetuate the dynasty.
+He did this shortly thereafter and ruled under the name of Seti I. Seti's son, Ramses II, succeeded him in 1279 BC

-The pharaoh's primary preoccupation was his tomb.
-Determining its location and devising its plan took precedence over all other concerns.
-Ramses ran true to form and much of his nearly two-year reign was devoted to the construction of his beautiful but relatively small tomb in the Valley of the Kings.
+Each pharaoh's primary preoccupation was his tomb and determining its location and devising its plan took precedence over all other concerns.
+Ramses ran true to form and much of his nearly two-year reign was devoted to the construction of his beautiful, but relatively small tomb in the Valley of the Kings.

-First the site of the tomb and its architectural details had to be decided upon.
-Then the paintings, the texts represented on the walls and the decorations were determined.
-Immediately thereafter the implementation stage began with labourers who used the most basic of tools.
-Colour was an important aspect of the embellishment of the work on the walls and the colours used and their sources were: white made from the pigment Gypsum - huntite; blue from cuprorivaite or Egyptian blue; yellow from yellow ocre; black from coal; red from red ochre and green from copper wollastonite.
+After the site of the tomb and its architectural details had been decided upon, the paintings, the texts represented on the walls and the decorations were determined.
+Immediately thereafter the implementation stage began involving labourers using only the most basic of tools.
+Colour was an important aspect of the embellishment of the work on the walls.
+The colours used and their sources were: white made from the pigment Gypsum - huntite; blue from cuprorivaite or Egyptian blue; yellow from yellow ocre; black from coal; red from red ochre and green from copper wollastonite.

 Wooden Hammer, Metal Chisel, Brush, Wooden Sticks & Fine Cords used to draw straight lines.